Get

 History of Leg Prosthetics for Dogs

 However, better options slowly emerged in veterinary medicine.
 Dogs with partial paralysis, for example, couldn’t get by without dragging their lower body around.
 Wheeled carts—essentially canine wheelchairs—were used to give dogs better mobility, but they can’t replace the function of a real limb.
+Prosthetics were also necessary for dogs that weigh over 50 pounds (over 22 kg), as these dogs often cannot easily adapt to a 3-legged lifestyle due to the increased workload on their limbs.

 As the technology evolved, prosthetics became a viable option to replace incomplete limbs and enable better mobility and quality of life.
 Though dogs can learn to move around with just three legs, they have to support their body differently.
 The imbalance can put stress on the healthy legs, leading to chronic limb pain, joint degeneration, strains, reduced mobility, and phantom pain—all of which a prosthetic can reduce.

-Canine exoprostheses, or prosthetic devices, have been around for about 40 years, but new technology options like 3D printing are greatly expanding the use cases and access for pet owners.
+Canine exoprosthesis, or prosthetic devices, have been around for about 40 years, but new technology options like 3D printing are greatly expanding the use cases and access for pet owners.
 Compared to traditional prosthetics, printed prosthetics are lightweight, affordable, and customizable.

 dog with prosthetic leg playing with a ball outdoors

-Image Credit: Property of vcahospitals.com.
+Photo Credit: Property of vcahospitals.com.
 All rights reserved to the copyright owners.

 How Does It Work?